BIO

 – Louder Than War

-Press Release (New LP):
+Press Release (Oct.
+22):

-Rhode Island duo, Detroit Rebellion, return with fierce new album Fake News due this fall.
+Rhode Island's, Detroit Rebellion, return with fierce new album Fake News due this fall.
 A lot has happened in the world since Detroit Rebellion’s 2018 album See You Next Year (Bodan Kuma) was released: the enraging politics of the world, a new drummer, and some studio help from Kurt Cobain (via his effect pedal).

 Detroit Rebellion is singer/songwriter/guitarist Jeff Toste uniquely exploring a world of gritty blues and garage rock with drummer Micaiah Castro.
 Taking their name from the violent upheaval that shook Detroit in the summer of 1967: The Detroit Rebellion, Toste felt it an appropriate label for a genre of music created to simultaneously sooth the soul, as well as wrestle with the problems that troubles it.
 With two albums under their belt The Man (2017) and See You Next Year (2018), Detroit Rebellion have had their music reaching more and more people with regional touring, press support and the music licensed to tv and film.